wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_createpsbt.md

 ---
-title: bch:createpsbt \[POST\]
+title: bch:createpsbt - Bitcoin Cash
-description: Creates a transaction in the Partially Signed Transaction format.Implements the Creator role.
+description: Example code for the bch:createpsbt json-rpc method. Сomplete guide on how to use bch:createpsbt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters